ayogbemi/ayogbemi/README.md

 I hold a degree in Biology and have recently completed an associate degree in Cybersecurity.
 I am eager to learn new things and have demonstrated a capacity for rapid learning.
 My profound interest in technology drives my dedication to solving complex problems.

 ## Objective
 My problem-solving abilities and hands-on experience in technology equip me to enhance organizational security and support proactive incident response efforts.
 I am seeking to leverage my analytical skills and technical knowledge as a SOC Analyst.
-Passionate about identifying and mitigating security threats, I am committed to continuous learning and staying abreast of industry developments to contribute effectively to a dynamic security operations team.
+I am passionate about identifying and mitigating security threats and committed to continuous learning and staying abreast of industry developments to contribute effectively to a dynamic security operations team.
 ## Skills

 | Skill                                         | Associated Project         |